misken/c19/README.md

 ### Plan

 I'm going to try to put a procedure together that uses standard outputs from the current chime model to implement these ideas.
 It would likely require user to input capacity for each resource being modelled (will just start with beds).

-### sim_chime_scenario_runner.py (WIP)

-We adapted the CLI application in the CHIME project (https://github.com/CodeForPhilly/chime).

-- added scenario and output_path parameters (separate from main Parameters object)
-- uses standard CHIME input config file
-- added ability to import this and call sim_chime() function from external apps so that we can run tons of scenarios over ranges of input parameters
-- output is a dictionary of the standard CHIME dataframes as well as dictionaries containing parameter and variable values.
-- also writes out csvs of the dataframes and json for the dictionaries

 ### Cheat sheets for installing CHIME locally